wincent/clipper/README.md

     bind-key y run-shell "tmux save-buffer - | nc -U ~/.clipper.sock"

-In tmux 1.8 or later, we have access to the new `copy-pipe` command and can use a single key binding to copy text into the tmux copy buffer and send it to Clipper and therefore the system clipboard at the same time:
+In tmux 1.8 to 2.3, we have access to the new `copy-pipe` command and can use a single key binding to copy text into the tmux copy buffer and send it to Clipper and therefore the system clipboard at the same time:

     bind-key -t vi-copy Enter copy-pipe "nc localhost 8377"